Kong/docs.konghq.com/app/_hub/kong-inc/exit-transformer/index.md

 transformer configurations that _do_ handle these responses by enabling the `handle_unknown` (404) and `handle_unexpected` (400) settings.
 These should only be enabled on a single plugin configuration.

-The `handle_admin` parameter allows the exit transformer to apply to Admin API responses.
-Users should only modify headers that only apply functions to Admin API responses, as modifying the body or status will interfere with Kong Manager's ability to communicate with the Admin API.

 ## Function syntax